percona/pxb-docs/docs/xtrabackup_bin/xbk_option_reference.md

 ### --read-buffer-size()

-Set the datafile read buffer size, given value is scaled up to page size.
-Default is 10Mb.
+Set the read buffer size.
+The given value is scaled up to page size.
+The default size is 10MB.
+Use this option to increase the xbcloud/xbstream chunk size from the default size.
+To adjust the chunk size for encrypted files, use `--read-buffer-size` and [`--encrypt-chunk-size`](#encrypt-chunk-size).

 ### --rebuild-indexes()